AMERICAN VIRGIN ISLANDS CREOLE

 St. Thomas, Virgin Island.
 Dock near the bottom of a gangplank provided for women, and a few men, employed to carry coal in baskets onto ship, tied along dockside.
 A hundred women and few men, w/ baskets on their heads walking up gangplank.

-THE NIXONS VISIT THE VIRGIN ISLANDS.
+Description: THE NIXONS VISIT THE VIRGIN ISLANDS.
 Air Force One taxi to a stop on tarmac;

 President Nixon and First Lady Pat Nixon deplane via boarding ramp and are greeted by officials; large crowd of spectators watches the arrival from vicinity of the airport terminal building; town and countryside POV moving car; WS vistas of the Caribbean shoreline and coastal mountains; narrow street scenes of town, pedestrians, storefronts / signs, small buildings, government buildings, car traffic, traffic cop, white tourists, EXT Virgin Islands National Bank, policeman on the beat; CU tee-shirt emblazoned I slept on a Virgin; the Nixons board Air Force One via boarding ramp at night and wave goodbye, very dark / poor.
 Some underexposure and cinch line scratches.